MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Add-AzureEndpoint.md

 ### -PublicPort
 Specifies the public port that the endpoint uses.
-If you do not specify a value, azure_2 assigns an available port.
+If you do not specify a value, Azure assigns an available port.

 ```yaml
 Type: Int32